MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-5-data-extraction.markdown

 tools either, as we are extracting information from the game, or afterwards if we `pickle` the data we're extracting.

-As summarised at the end of [part 3](https://miscellaneousstuff.github.io/project/2021/09/03/tlol-part-3-initial-ideas.html), the two main components we need to build at this stage are the following:
+As summarised at the end of [part 3](https://miscellaneousstuff.github.io/project/2021/09/03/tlol-part-3-initial-ideas.html), the two main components we need to consider at this stage are the following:

 1. **Automated Replay Downloader**